Hart-Celler Act: Legacy

-The proponents of the Immigration and Nationality Act of 1965 argued that it would not significantly influence United States culture.
+The proponents of the bill argued that it would not significantly influence United States culture.
 President Johnson said it was "not a revolutionary bill.
 It does not affect the lives of millions."
 Secretary of State Dean Rusk and other politicians, including Sen. Ted Kennedy (D-MA), asserted that the bill would not affect the U.S. demographic mix.
 However, following the passage of the law, the ethnic composition of immigrants changed, altering the ethnic makeup of the U.S. with increased numbers of immigrants from Asia, Africa, the West Indies, and elsewhere in the Americas.
+According to Pew, "Among immigrants who have arrived since 1965, half (51%) are from Latin America and one-quarter are from Asia."
 The 1965 act also imposed the first cap on total immigration from the Americas, marking the first time numerical limitations were placed on immigration from Latin American countries, including Mexico.
 If the bill and its subsequent immigration waves since had not been passed, it is estimated by Pew Research that the U.S. would have been in 2015: 75% Non-Hispanic White, 14% Black, 8% Hispanic and less than 1% Asian.

 In the twenty years following passage of the law, 25,000 professional Filipino workers, including thousands of nurses, entered the U.S. under the law's occupational provision.Family reunification under the law greatly increased the total number of immigrants, including Europeans, admitted to the U.S.; Between 1960 and 1975, 20,000 Italians arrived annually to join relatives who had earlier immigrated.
 Total immigration doubled between 1965 and 1970, and again between 1970 and 1990.
 Immigration constituted 11 percent of the total U.S. population growth between 1960 and 1970, growing to 33 percent from 1970 to 1980, and to 39 percent from 1980 to 1990.
 The percentage of foreign-born in the United States increased from 5 percent in 1965 to 14 percent in 2016.